MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-http-adapter/index.md

 weight: 1
 ---
 ## Overview
-By using IBM MobileFirst Platform Foundation HTTP adapters, you can send GET or POST HTTP requests and retrieve data from the response headers and body.
+By using IBM MobileFirst Foundation HTTP adapters, you can send GET or POST HTTP requests and retrieve data from the response headers and body.
 HTTP adapters work with RESTful and SOAP-based services, and can read structured HTTP sources such as RSS feeds.

 You can easily customize HTTP adapters with simple server-side JavaScript code.
 For example, you could set up server-side filtering if necessary.
 The retrieved data can be in XML, HTML, JSON, or plain text format.